-The learning curve for these actions cams is short with most devices being compatible throughout all platforms.
+The learning curve for these action cams is short with most devices being compatible throughout all platforms.

 It really comes down to what you will do with it.

 Full disclaimer, the majority of these action cams have a crappy audio recording!
-At best so if your going to be doing a good amount of talking, an alternative is best advised.
+At best so if you’re going to be doing a good amount of talking, an alternative is best advised.

 An action cam is probably not best in an indoor studio primarily because they have poor low light options.

 If you’re outdoors, have great light, and have an activity that is full of life and motion, then an action cam is for you.

 They make a great addition to a video production studio but also have many different uses outside the studio that can be beneficial to your content development.